Access to Prime requires onboarding. Contact

 to capture all unsettled trades into a batch.
 Each batch contains legs

-representing the net position per asset.Settle each leg
+representing the net position per asset, and trade_ids listing the

 For each leg in the batch, call